The Road (Louie): Part 2

 Louie arrives at Oklahoma City, where he is picked up by April, a comedy club owner who booked Louie for several performances.
-As she drives him to his guest apartment, Louie is disgusted by her disgusting and racist personality.
+As she drives him to his guest apartment, Louie is disgusted by her stupidity and racist personality.
 She takes him to a condo, which he must share with a comic named Kenny (Jim Florentine).
 During their first performance, Kenny is well received by the audience, while Louie struggles in catching their interest.
 The club owner is hostile to Louie right away, first demanding that he wear a suit for his performance (though he backs off when Louie bluntly says he's going to dress his usual way and the owner can fire him if that's a deal breaker) and later moving Louie to less prominent timeslots, ominously saying Louie SHOULD be concerned about his demotion when Louie says he doesn't care about the changes.

 As he walks in the street, Louie goes through a craft fair.
 Two women convince him in trying a Civil War uniform, after which they take a picture.
 He later goes to the comedy club, where he sees Kenny mock him on stage while the audience laughs.
 He confronts Kenny at home, where Kenny accuses Louie of deeming him inferior just for his types of jokes.
 They reconcile after drinking whiskey, although Louie ends up vomiting in the bathroom.
 Kenny tries to defecate in the upper tank of the toilet to gross Louie out, but he slips and slams head-first into the floor.
 Louie rushes him to the hospital, but Kenny has suffered a severe brain injury and ultimately dies.
 The club owner blames Louie and pledges he will never hire him again, but Louie just shrugs him and April off and leaves so he can drive back home.
 Back in NYC, Jane (Ursula Parker) asks about the picture.
 Louie claims that it was an ancestor of his who served in the Civil War and makes up a story for him.